Practical steps to smooth separation for employees and human resources

 Divestitures are an excellent way to increase a company’s focus on core assets and future vision for the company.
 Divesting any part of a company’s assets will impact employees and management on both sides of the transaction, making the people side of a divestiture one of the most important factors to consider.

 Employees constitute one of the largest operating expenses of a company.
 The HR function plays a pivotal role in helping to drive the transformation that comes from confidently divesting the right assets at the right time to secure value.
-The ability for Human Resources (HR) to accelerate closing, manage costs, and secure employee retention hinges on close collaboration with Finance, Tax, Legal, Information Technology (IT), and Corporate Development.
-It is imperative to drive employee processes and articulate human capital strategies in operational, financial, and legal terms.
+The ability for HR to accelerate closing, manage costs and secure employee retention hinges on close collaboration with the finance, tax, legal, IT and corporate development departments.
+It is imperative to drive employee processes and articulate human capital strategies in operational, financial and legal terms.

-Learn more about how HR partners with other functions and stakeholders in every phase of the deal to manage the people side of divestitures across the deal and help turn complexity into confidence.
+Learn more about how HR partners with other functions and stakeholders in every phase of the deal to manage the people side of divestitures—and help turn complexity into confidence.

 Teams that are able to anticipate human capital issues early and help position employees for the separation can increase deal value and drive the transformation that comes from confidently divesting the right assets at the right time to secure value.